andresmaopal/workshop-hugo-cust-360/workshop/content/Data Preparation/edit_lfworkflow/_index.en.md

 title = "Edit Schema from Blueprint" menuTitle = "Edit Schema" date = 2020-08-28T08:56:14-05:00
-weight = 30
+weight = 20
 chapter = true
-pre = "<b>3.3 </b>"
+pre = "<b>3.5 </b>"
 +++

 Let’s go back to the Lake formation workflow that extracts data from our relational database, to see it has finished.

-Go to [Lake Formation Workflows Blueprints](https://us-west-2.console.aws.amazon.com/lakeformation/home?region=us-west-2#workflows), wait to see your workflow COMPLETED.
+Go to Lake Formation Workflows Blueprints, wait to see your workflow COMPLETED.

 ![bp 0](/images/lfworkflow/pic-wf00.png)